Shipwrecked (1990 film): Production

 The original 1873 Norwegian novel, aimed at young readers, was inspired by another adventure classic, Daniel Defoe's 1719 novel Robinson Crusoe.

 The film was shot on location in Fiji, Norway, Spain and the United Kingdom in July to October 1989.

-In the original version of the film, the Norwegian characters speaks Norwegian to each other and English to English characters, while the English characters speaks English only.
+In the original version of the film, the Norwegian characters speak Norwegian to each other and English to English characters, while the English characters speak English only.
 In the international version, all lines in Norwegian are dubbed over in English, in most cases by the Norwegian actors themselves.

 Reception

 The film received favorable reviews as a well-made adventure movie for all ages.

+It grossed $15.1 million in the United States and Canada and $1.3 million in Norway.

 Awards

 Shipwrecked was nominated for three Young Artist Awards in 1992: